INK-USC/LINK/README.md

-# In Search of the Long-Tail: Systematic Generation of Long-Tail Knowledge via Logical Rule Guided Search
+# In Search of the Long-Tail: Systematic Generation of Long-Tail Inferential Knowledge via Logical Rule Guided Search

-This repository contains code for our arxiv paper "[In Search of the Long-Tail: Systematic Generation of Long-Tail Knowledge via Logical Rule Guided Search](https://arxiv.org/abs/2311.07237)"
+This repository contains code for our arxiv paper "[In Search of the Long-Tail: Systematic Generation of Long-Tail Inferential Knowledge via Logical Rule Guided Search](https://arxiv.org/abs/2311.07237)"

 ## Quick Links
 - [Overview](#overview)